Deskech/Deskech/README.md

 - I specialize in developing solutions for small businesses that require high-quality software.
 - I have understanding of design patterns such as **CQRS**, **Event Sourcing**, and **Hexagonal Architecture**.
-- I love exploring new technologies and continuously improving my skills.

 ## 🚀 Technologies & Tools